 From collectors and curators, to gallerists and designers, to gallery dealers and

 interior designers, visitors can explore and discover works of art from over 250 top contemporary artists from Canada and abroad.
 This is a unique opportunity to meet and buy art directly from artists at Toronto's favourite contemporary art fair.
-Artist Project celebrates its 10th year with another exciting show at the Better Living Centre. book your tickets today THE AUDIENCE
+Artist Project celebrates its 10th year with another exciting show at the Better Living Centre. book your tickets today

 Here is my review of The Audience posted opening night Monday, January 17 Rated *+ out of ***